reet245/smart-cyber-assistant/README.md

-# SecureChat AI – Voice-Based Cybersecurity Assistant
+# PhishNet – Intelligent Threat Analyzer

 SecureChat AI is a simple web app that helps users check whether a message or link looks suspicious.
 Users can type or speak a message, and the system analyzes it for possible phishing or cyber threats.